 (a.)
-(6 pts) Here is a picture of a 3-level B-Tree from our textbook.
-What is the shortest sequence of insertions needed to cause this B-Tree to break into 4 levels?
+(6 pts) Here is a picture of a 2-3 Tree from our textbook (refer to the picture in your text on p.
+427 where (EM) is at the root).
+What is the shortest sequence of insertions needed to cause this tree to break into 4 levels?
 Write down the insertions in your sequence explicitly.